GAumala/simple-commonmark-react/README.md

 This one is a bit different, a lot more verbose since you can't extend the default  renderer and let it do all the heavy lifting.
 You have to manually get your props from the markdown node and `rendererOptions`.
 Also the function that you implement is `renderNode` and not `renderNodeWithProps` because the default renderers expose only `renderNode`, that's the function that the library will call when it's time to render.

-All 3 implementations are equivalent, once it is ready all you have to do is add the renderer to `renderOptions`'s `customRenderers`.
+All 3 implementations are equivalent, in fact, you can get the TypeScript implementation by importing [simple-commonmark-react-router](https://github.com/GAumala/simple-commonmark-react-router) into your project. once it is ready all you have to do is add the renderer to `renderOptions`'s `customRenderers`.

 ```javascript
 import React from 'react'